GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 ### Actors identifying

-We have three main actors:
+We have two main actors:

 Client: is a person who has dowloaded our application and is registered to the service.